 Imagine flying somewhere and getting settled in your assigned seat.
 You’re all ready to do some stuff for work, or maybe read a book, or watch a movie, or maybe you just plan on sleeping.
 And once you hit 35,000 feet, all of a sudden, surprise!, a concert starts on the plane.

-To celebrate announcement made late last month, American country music singer-songwriter and Atlantic Records/WMN performer Devin Dawson played a show for passengers heading from Nashville to Philadelphia, after which he walked down the aisle and handed out souvenir guitar picks and CDs.
+As an example of the shows they’re doing, when Southwest was celebrating the kick off of this event, American country music singer-songwriter and Atlantic Records/WMN performer Devin Dawson played a show for passengers heading from Nashville to Philadelphia, after which he walked down the aisle and handed out souvenir guitar picks and CDs.

 Live at 35 sounds like a great idea for those who enjoy pop-up concerts in unusual places.
-For other, well, it seemed that some unexpected concert goers took to Twitter after the Dawson show to express their opinions – one attendee suggested that Southwest should focus on good food, leg room, and clean bathrooms, instead of in-flight concerts.
-Another tweeted that nobody asked for live bands, while yet another tweeted that free wifi on flights would be nice.
+For other, well, it seemed that some unexpected concert-goers took to Twitter after the Dawson show to express their opinions – one attendee suggested that Southwest should focus on good food, leg room, and clean bathrooms, instead of in-flight concerts.
+Another tweeted that nobody asked for live bands, while yet another tweeted that free WiFi on flights would be nice.
 Which bring up a good point – Southwest is apparently using the Live at 35 program to increase their passengers’ enjoyment of their flights; I get that.
 But why not simply focus on the things that passengers usually don’t like about flying?
 It’s an interesting question, don’t you think?

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!